microsoft/presidio/docs/presidio_V2.md

 1. Change in payload - moving from structures to jsons.

 2. Removing templates from the API - includes flattening the json.
-3. Using snake_case instead of camel_case.
+3. Using snake_case instead of camelCase .

-Bellow is a detailed outline of all the changes done to the Analyzer and Anonymizer.
+Below is a detailed outline of all the changes done to the Analyzer and Anonymizer.

 ### Analyzer API Changes